-- 1 Allocations shall be used only for the purposes specified in their applications.
-Service descriptions for the various code/number types are included as Annex 7.
-In particular, number holders shall ensure that the numbers allocated to them are not used for the provision of Premium Rate Services unless they are Premium Rate Numbers, allocated and used in accordance with Section 11.4 below (see definition in that Section); - 2 allocations shall be controlled by the original applicant.
-This does not prevent the recipient making sub-allocation to others from within the numbering range, provided that the suballocation is for uses specified in the application and is in compliance with the Conventions; - 3 the holder of an allocation shall maintain an up to date record of the percentages of numbers in use and reserved; - 4 the holder of an allocation shall maintain a record of numbers that have been ported (i.e. at end users' request) to other operators; - 5 numbers, number blocks or codes shall not be traded.
-Holders of primary allocations shall take steps to implement this convention when incidences of contravention by their holders of secondary allocations come to their attention; - 6 apart from Number Portability, allocated numbers, number blocks or codes shall not be directly transferred between assignees without the specific approval of ComReg; such transfer can normally only occur by withdrawal and re-allocation; - 7 allocations shall be used in accordance with any additional specific conditions set down by ComReg, including any classifications by type or maximum tariff; - 8 at the time of number allocation or at any time thereafter ComReg may, at its discretion, apply additional specific conditions of use to an allocation if it considers that it is in the national interest to impose such conditions.
+- designations, for the various code/number types included in the Numbering Scheme are included in Annex 6, describing the services and/or networks for which individual numbers/codes have been released; - in making numbers available from a limited resource and against quite specific designations, the NPM aims to support transparency for consumers and for all affected persons.
+Allocations shall therefore only be used in line with these designations for the purposes specified in their conditions of allocation as well as fulfilling the purposes described in the Authorised Person's application to ComReg; - in particular, number holders shall ensure that the numbers allocated to them are not used for the provision of Premium Rate Services unless they are Premium Rate Numbers, allocated and used in accordance with Section 11.4.3 below (see definition in that Section); - allocations shall be controlled by the original applicant.
+This does not prevent the recipient making sub-allocation to others from within the numbering range, provided that the suballocation is for uses specified in the application and is in compliance with the Conventions; - the holder of an allocation shall maintain an up to date record of the percentages of numbers in use and reserved; - the holder of an allocation shall maintain a record of numbers that have been ported (i.e. at end users' request) to other operators; - numbers, number blocks or codes shall not be traded.
+Holders of primary allocations shall take steps to reverse or otherwise correct such transactions when incidences of contravention by their holders of secondary allocations come to their attention (see also convention 11.1-9 below); - apart from Number Portability, allocated numbers, number blocks or codes shall not be directly transferred between assignees without the specific approval of ComReg; such transfer can normally only occur by withdrawal and re-allocation; - the transfer or trading of allocated numbers from one person to another, without specific approval by ComReg will be seen as evidence that the original holder no longer requires the numbers allocated to it and shall therefore be considered adequate justification for immediate recovery of the numbers; - 10 allocations shall be used in accordance with any additional specific conditions set down by ComReg, including any classifications by type or maximum tariff; - at the time of number allocation or at any time thereafter ComReg may, at its discretion and subject to convention 3.1-10, apply additional specific conditions of use to an allocation if it considers that it is in the national interest to impose such conditions.
 The conditions will be consistent with these Conventions and will relate to the management and use of allocated numbering capacity.
-The procedure/recourse set out in Convention 4.3-4 shall apply to the making of conditions; - 9 the maximum charge to be applied to calls to geographic numbers shall not exceed the billing operator's notified tariff for geographic rates; - 10 where a tariff for telecommunications services includes a distance-dependent element, it shall be possible for a caller to establish the price for a call to any particular destination from the codes and/or the leading digits of the local number in the geographic numbering range used; - 11 calls to geographic numbers are usually routed to a fixed destination in a discrete geographical area.
-Calls may also be forwarded to other destinations provided that: - a) the caller is only required to pay the billing operator's standard tariff for the original Irish geographic destination; and - b) they are forwarded in a manner which does not restrict the ability to implement Number Portability; - 12 numbers and/or blocks of numbers must be activated within the time period specified by the allocating body (Commission or operator).
-Otherwise the allocation should be reclaimed; - 13 disruption to users resulting from number changes shall be minimised;
+The procedure/recourse set out in Convention 4.3-4 shall apply to the making of conditions; - 12 the maximum charge to be applied to calls to geographic numbers shall not exceed the billing operator's notified tariff for geographic rates;